mikhail-nikolskiy/opencv-wiki/Tengine-based-acceleration.md

 There are two ways to build OpenCV with Tengine support:
 1. Use pre-compiled Tengine binaries
-2. Automatically download Tengine and compile it during OpenCV configuration using CMake.
+2. Automatically download Tengine from github and compile it during OpenCV configuration using CMake.

 ## Using pre-compiled Tengine binaries